buehlpa/TramDag/how_to_use/Ordinal_Continous_vars.md

     - `X2` is treated as continuous (40 classes), since Xc  is set
     - `X1` and `X3` are one-hot encoded automatically since Xn  is set for both.
   - Target:
-    - `X4` is ordinal → trained with an ordinal loss.
+    - `X4` is modeled as ordinal, since Yo is set → trained with an ordinal loss.

 - **Model X5**
   - Input (Predictors):